-The best part is that once you’ve mastered the double crochet stitch, every other stitch should come naturally as it’s just a case of adding and taking away more loops!
+The best part is that once you’ve mastered how to double crochet, every other stitch should come naturally as it’s just a case of adding and taking away more loops in the stitch process!

 To make a double crochet stitch, insert the hook under the top two loops of the next stitch on the previous row.